 The Partnership does not own or manage any land directly.
 Most of the work of conserving the landscape is carried out by landowners in the area, and a wide variety of organisations.
 The staff team undertake projects, advise, support and help to co-ordinate the work of others, influence policy and raise awareness.

-A sub-group of the AONB Partnership, the Strategy & Performance Board, scrutinise the work of the AONB staff team.
+A sub-group of the AONB Partnership, the Strategy & Performance Committee, scrutinise the work of the AONB staff team.